The Santa Cruz Model H-13

 • Western Red cedar - SCGC has always used very nice cedar.
 My feeling is that cedar has a less complex sound than spruce, and the note comes up much quicker.
 Spruce has a slower rise, more extended swell.
 In my mind's own oscilloscope, here’s a visual comparison:

 I like them both very much.
-In this Model H guitar, the punch of cedar works extremely well.
+In the Model H guitar, the punch of cedar works extremely well.
 I do not, for a moment, buy the old wives tale that cedar plays out or fatigues.
 I could talk more about where this needless and bad reputation got started, if anyone is interested.
 I also repudiate the silly idea that cedar is for fingerpicking.
 My H-4 from '79 is cedar and it's spent its life (so far) strung with mediums while being flatpicked fortissimo.

-In the case of any topwood, one must take each piece on its own merits and judge by results.
+• In the case of any topwood, one must take each piece on its own merits and judge by results.

-There is no correlation between look and sound.
+• There is no correlation between look and sound.

 • Mahogany - several kinds exist.
 The current usual is "Honduran" (Swietenia macrophylla, which comes from Brazil and other places as well), which is soft and OK, but less exciting than some central American stuff that has a ribbony figure and is denser with a better tap.
 They are all Swietenia.

 There is also "African mahogany" (Khaya ivorensis and relatives), one of my favorites, which is not a true mahogany but was much used in 20th century American guitars until the Sixties when it became too hard to get.
-It's ribbony and was Martin's standard for many years.
+It's ribbony (lots of interlocking subgrain) and was Martin's standard for many years.
 As it became scarcer, they saved it for necks only.
 Finally they gave up and used Swietenia macrophylla, though this wood can be really great too of course.
 It's in very short supply and will probably be listed as endangered soon, which will drive the price into the stratosphere.
 You see it on older other-brand guitars, even Goyas and Harmonies.
 It's much like plain koa tonally.
 Gibson used it sporadically.
 It has enormous potential as a top wood.

-That said, I decided to go into uncharted territory with another very soft wood: California sycamore, on my new H. And to compound that all, I chose redwood for the top!
+That said, I decided to go into uncharted territory with another very soft wood: California sycamore, on my new H. And to compound that all, I chose local coast redwood for the top!
 Someone had to do it.
 As this guitar has ripened, it has been a great surprise.
 More on this elsewhere on this site.

 • Mahogany - almost any (see above).